return42/sphkerneldoc/linux_src_doc/include/linux/mtd/mtd_h.rst

 Description
 -----------

-Note, it is allowed to read more than one OOB area at one go, but not write.
-The interface assumes that the OOB write requests program only one page's OOB area.
+Note, some MTD drivers do not allow you to write more than one OOB area at one go.
+If you try to do that on such an MTD device, -EINVAL will be returned.
+If you want to make your implementation portable on all kind of MTD devices you should split the write request into several sub-requests when the request crosses a page boundary.

 .. _`mtd_oob_region`: